malunasta/Portfolio/README.md

 About me

 My name is Magdalena Stachura.
 I am master of Managerial Econometrics on field Computer Science and Econometrics.
 I graduated from University of Economics & Management in Szczecin ,Poland.
 Running my websites business and working with enthusiastic web developers I became aware of what I really would like to do and where I’d like to be in few years time.
 I am passionate about computers and especially the internet.
-I believe starting my career as a Junior Web Application Tester is the right move towards Junior Web Developer role.
+I believe starting my career as a Manual Tester is the right move towards Junior Web Developer role.
 My goal is to develop testing knowlage and technical skills.
 On this site I would like to share my all gained experience from personal studies and researches.

 # Courses
 * QA Manual Testing on www.dareit.io

-# Tools

 # Books
 * Testowanie oprogramowiania - Piotr Wicherski